Rangers' Lynn goes distance in win over Rockies

 Isiah Kiner-Falefa grounded into a double play, but Dietrich scored from third to make it 3-2.
 Hampson and Story led off the bottom of the first inning with singles, and they moved up a base on a groundout by Blackmon.

 Hampson scored on Nolan Arenado's groundout to shortstop, a play in which Arenado was initially ruled safe but the call was overturned upon review.
 The score stayed 1-0 until the fifth inning when Solak homered to right on the first pitch of the inning.
-The blast ended the Rangers' homerless streak at 42 innings.
+The blast ended the Rangers' four-game homerless streak.
 It was also the first run allowed by Colorado starter Ryan Castellani in his major league career.
 Castellani threw four no-hit innings in his debut at Seattle on Aug.
 8.